BrianHenryIE/bh-wc-customer-conditions/src/README.txt

 e.g.

-1. Upload `bh-wc-csp-condition-customer.php` to the `/wp-content/plugins/` directory
+1. Upload `bh-wc-customer-condition.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_snake_hook'); ?>` in your templates